HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-07-01-summary-tech-advanced.md

 ### What is a Blockchain?

 In our first chapter of "What is a Blockchain" we looked at it from three different perspectives.
-First, we looked at it as a computer scientist and described the Blockchain as a Data Structure (TI1.1)[Blockchain as a Data Structure]({{ site.baseurl }}{% post_url /technology/advanced/2021-01-02-blockchain-as-a-data-structure %}).
+First, we looked at it as a computer scientist and described the [blockchain as a data structure]({{ site.baseurl }}{% post_url /technology/advanced/2021-01-02-blockchain-as-a-data-structure %}).
 A blockchain is like a linked list, a common data structure with the difference that the references that link the individual blocks are cryptographically secured.
 This makes it infeasible to tamper with the data recorded on a blockchain.

 ![Blockchain broken](/assets/post_files/technology/advanced/blockchain-as-a-data-structure/blockchain_broken.jpg)